-We are no dietician, doctor or nutritionist.
-However, lets just have a discussion and talk more about it.
+We are no dieticians, doctors or nutritionists.
+However, let us just have a discussion and talk more about it.
 Should we really strict ourselves so much in regards to which types of sugar we should consume?

 Below is a summary of what we know and our opinion: